 The Short Answer

 There are many accepted versions and the dictionary lists the main three: chile, chili, and chilli.
 However, the term "chile" with an "e" is considered the correct way to spell it according to die-hard hot pepper fans.
 They believe "chili" only refers to the meat dish while "chile" is the pepper.

 Chile with an "e" at the end is the most common Spanish spelling in Mexico and other Latin American countries.
 It is also used in some parts of the United States and Canada when referring to the spicy pepper.
 The plural is "chile" or "chiles."

 Chili with an "i" at the end is the Americanized version.
-The "i" version began with the name of the dish carne con chili meaning "meat with chile."
-It evolved into chili con carne and then shortened to just "chili."
-The term ending with an "i" is widely accepted and is often used as the spelling for "chili powder."
+This version began with the name of the dish carne con chili meaning "meat with chile," referring to the popular spicy meat and bean stew.
+That evolved into chili con carne and was then shortened to just "chili."
+Many Americans use "chili" to refer to the pepper as well, though.

 Other Accepted Spellings

 To add to the confusion, there are additional spellings of "chile" out there.
 You may come across "chilly," " chilie," or "chillie" when reading about this spicy fruit.

 Chili Powder vs. Chile Powder

 There is also a distinct difference between the spices labeled as chili powder and chile powder.
 Generally, if a container says "chili powder," you're buying ground, dried chile peppers mixed with other spices.
 "Chile powder," on the other hand, should be nothing but dried chile peppers.